 An organizer can also be stepped down from their position when they fail to pay their organizer subscription.
 The default payment setting on Meetup automatically renews organizer subscription plans when they expire.
 However, it's possible that the credit card on file for the organizer's account will be declined or has expired.
 Meetup will attempt to charge the credit card on file three times, starting on the date that the organizer subscription plan was set to renew.
 Meetup sends organizers an email if the final charge is declined.
 After this happens the organizer subscription will lapse.

-When an organizer subscription plan lapses the account is placed into a two week grace period.
+When an organizer subscription plan lapses the account is placed into a 15-day grace period.
 Throughout this grace period, Meetup notifies the organizer through emails and on-site banners.
 The leadership team of the group will also see a notification banner on the group's homepage, warning them that the organizer is in danger of being stepped down.
 This banner prompts the leadership team to contact their organizer to ensure that they are aware of the situation.

 Group organizer is stepped down

 If the original organizer of a group is stepped down from their position, either intentionally or unintentionally, Meetup will not reinstate that organizer if another organizer has stepped up unless there are special circumstances.
-Organizers are notified before they are stepped down from their position, typically four to six times over the course of approximately a month.
+Organizers are notified before they are stepped down from their position, typically 4 to 6 times over the course of approximately a month.
 They are provided with ample time to take action and prevent being stepped down.